Skip to main content

 • via the a9s Cloud Foundry CLI plugin for disaster recovery

-If using the default encryption key or the encryption key is unknown, the only way to retrieve it is via the a9s Backup Manager database with the help of your operator.
-For more information, please check the operator Disaster Recovery documentation.
+If using the default encryption key or the encryption key is unknown, the only way to retrieve it is via the a9s Backup Manager database with the help of your Platform Operator.
+For more information, please check the Platform Operator Disaster Recovery documentation.

 Getting the Backup GUID

-Both the a9s Service Dashboard API and the a9s Cloud Foundry CLI plugin for disaster recovery can be used to retrieve the Backup GUID.
+Both the a9s Public API v1 and the a9s Cloud Foundry CLI plugin for disaster recovery can be used to retrieve the Backup GUID.

-Note: The Backup GUID provided by both the a9s Service Dashboard API and the a9s Cloud Foundry CLI plugin for disaster recovery differs from the Service Instance GUID provided by Cloud Foundry.
+The Backup GUID provided by both the a9s Public API v1 and the a9s Cloud Foundry CLI plugin for disaster recovery differs from the Service Instance GUID provided by Cloud Foundry.

-Getting the Backup GUID Using the API Directly
+Getting the Backup GUID Using the a9s Public API v1 Directly

-Retrieving all the necessary data using the API is only possible if the service instance still exists, for this reason, we recommended performing these steps directly after the creation, update or updating the encryption key, and store the information in a safe location.
+Retrieving all the necessary data using the a9s Public API v1 is only possible if the Service Instance still exists, for this reason, we recommended performing these steps directly after the creation, update or updating the encryption key, and store the information in a safe location.

 Authentication

-To use the API, you need to be authenticated and authorized.
+To use the a9s Public API v1, you need to be authenticated and authorized.
 You will also need to create a cookie, which will store your authenticated session.
-The necessary steps to do so are explained in the a9s Service Dashboard documentation.
+The necessary steps to do so are explained in the a9s Public API documentation.

 After the authentication step, you will have the bearer_token and url environment variables and the cookie file called session.cookie.